freezy/node-pind/INSTALL.md

 -----------------
 1. Copy `config/settings.json` to `config/settings-mine.json` and open it in a text editor.
 2. Go through every option and update it if necessary.
+3. Make sure you got everything by searching "@important" in the file and double-check each value.
 3. Initialize database schema via command prompt - `node create-schema`
 4. Start Pind for a first test run (`node server`) and open a browser at `http://localhost`.